Home > Analyses > Consumer Defensive > Dollar General Corporation

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Dollar General in the grey zone, suggesting a moderate risk of bankruptcy and financial distress:
+Dollar General’s Altman Z-Score places it in the grey zone, indicating moderate bankruptcy risk and financial uncertainty:

 Is the company in good financial health?

-With a Piotroski Score of 8, Dollar General demonstrates very strong financial fundamentals, reflecting solid profitability, liquidity, and operational efficiency.
+With a Piotroski Score of 7, the company demonstrates strong financial health.
+This score reflects solid profitability, liquidity, and operational efficiency, positioning it well compared to weaker peers.

 Competitive Landscape & Sector Positioning

-This sector analysis will examine Dollar General Corporation’s strategic positioning, revenue segments, key products, main competitors, and competitive advantages.
-I will assess whether Dollar General holds a competitive advantage over its rivals in the discount retail industry.
+This sector analysis will explore Dollar General Corporation’s strategic positioning, revenue segments, key products, and main competitors.
+I will assess whether Dollar General holds a competitive advantage within the discount retail industry.

 Strategic Positioning